ecommerece-best-practies

 We’re not saying you should never explore this option, but it’s better to get rid of ads in the interim.
 After all, strange ads don’t exactly boost customer confidence.

-What about AdBlocker, we’re sure you’re saying?
+What about AdBlocker?
+We’re sure you’re saying that.
 It’s an option for desktop users, but for your mobile crowd, it isn’t.
 Forego the ads for now and gradually introduce advertisements once your eCommerce site is a trusted resource.

 18. Reduce the Number of Form Fields at Checkout